Are Tula’s Worth It? A Look Inside the Popular Tula Baby Carrier Trend

 There is a whole community of moms out there who buy, sell and trade Tula carriers and wraps for prices much higher than retail.
 It seems crazy, but it’s true.
 Many of the mothers collect several different styles and designs so they have a lot of money invested in them.
-Like any other types of collectors, the rarer the design or pattern, the more expensive it is.
+Like any other type of collector, the rarer the design or pattern, the more they may want to ask for it.
 If it’s hard to find and someone has one, it’s going to be priced at a premium.

 A Little about Tula Baby Carriers and Wraps

 Tula makes their baby carriers and wraps from beautiful European textiles and/or canvas.
 So, they’re both sturdy and fashionable, which is important.
 The carrier must be strong and durable enough to support the baby’s weight without worry.
 Safety is the biggest concern for any parent and Tula does produce quality products that help keep baby safe.